harness/developer-hub/kb/cloud-cost-management/articles/autostopping/k8s.md

 ## When opening tickets

 Gathering the right information to include when opening support tickets is key.
-If you are having an issue with traffic based kubernetes stopping, do the following:
+If you are having an issue with traffic based kubernetes autostopping, do the following:

 - Describe the autostopping rule: `kubectl -n <namespace> describe asr/<rule name>`
 - Describe the ingress: `kubectl -n <namespace> describe ingress/<ingress name>`